aiven/aiven-docs/docs/products/kafka/howto/connect-with-python.md

 title: Connect to Aiven for Apache Kafka® with Python
 ---

-These examples show how to connect to an Aiven for Apache Kafka® service using the `kafka-python`\_ library, as either a producer or consumer.
+These examples show how to connect to an Aiven for Apache Kafka® service using the `kafka-python` library, as either a producer or consumer.

 :::note
-The examples given here provide different options for the different authentication methods.
+These examples provide different options for the different authentication methods.
 For more information on the supported methods, see [our article on Kafka authentication types](https://docs.aiven.io/docs/products/kafka/concepts/auth-types).